uwine4850/foozy/docs/en/router/object/object.md

 * _Call(w http.ResponseWriter, r *http.Request, manager interfaces.IManager) func()_ - a method that starts the execution
 of the http request handler.

+### type TemplateRedirectView struct
+Does pretty much everything `TemplateView` does.
+The difference is that after processing this view redirects the user to the selected url address.
+Therefore, this object accepts __RedirectUrl__ instead of __TemplatePath__ field.

 ## Displaying View as JSON.
 Each of these structures has a Call method that is used to run it.